-The Company determines the fair value of the contingent consideration related to the Company's acquisitions of OSB and TradeTech based on the probability of attaining certain revenue and profit margin targets using an appropriate discount rate to present value the liability.
-See Note 4 of the notes to our financial statements included herein for a description of OSB and TradeTech acquisitions and related contingent consideration targets.
-The following table provides a summary of changes in fair value of the Company's Level 3 financial liabilities as of March 31, 2015.
+The Company determines the fair value of the contingent consideration related to the Company's acquisitions of OSB and Apparatus based on the probability of attaining certain revenue and profit margin targets using an appropriate discount rate to present value the liability.
+See Note 4 of the notes to our financial statements included herein for a description of OSB and Apparatus acquisitions and their related contingent consideration targets.
+The following table provides a summary of changes in fair value of the Company's Level 3 financial liabilities as at March 31, 2016.